 In the event the grievant is not satisfied with the disposition of the grievance at Level One, the grievant shall reduce the grievance to writing, sign it, and submit it to the principal or immediate supervisor within five (5) days after the oral response at Level One.
-A written grievance shall contain a detailed description of the factual circumstances upon which the grievance is based and an explanation of how such facts result in sex discrimination or discrimination on the basis of handicap.
-The principal or immediate supervisor must submit a written answer within five (5) days after receipt of the written grievance.
+A written grievance shall contain a detailed description of the factual circumstances upon which the grievance is based and an explanation of how such facts result in sex discrimination or discrimination based on handicap.
+The principal must submit a written answer within five (5) days after receipt of the written grievance.